 When it comes to storage they come in a bag with handle and zipper.
 L first learned to use zippers with this bag which helped with zipping up his coat later.

-The big blocks still hurt like hell when you step on them.
 Be careful of these landmines when they are strewn all over your living room, which will happen.
-When put away in the bag they easily fit in the corner of a room or next to shelves.
+When put away in the bag they easily fit in the corner of a room, on shelves, or in a toy box.

 Overall I give Mega Bloks a 5 out of 5 stars for versatility in education and fun quiet play time.

 Update: The Megabloks worked wonderfully for almost 3 years but when my son turned four we decided to graduate him up to Duplo blocks from Lego.
 He’s been playing with those for about a year now and I will say they are perfect.
-There are some smaller pieces that come with Duplo kits so I would say you should wait until they are 3 or 4 before purchasing them.
+There are some smaller pieces that come with Duplo kits so I would recommend you wait until they are 3 or 4 before purchasing them.
 This kit is perfect for toddlers though.

 Coloring Books With Big Crayons